CogniQ/CogniQ/README.md

 5. Click "Create" to finish creating the app.
 6. After your app has been created, navigate to the "Basic Information" page from the side menu.
 7. Under the "App Credentials" section, find the "App Token" field.
 This is your `SLACK_APP_TOKEN`.
 Copy it.
-8. Add the `SLACK_APP_TOKEN` to the `.envrc` file
+8. Add the `SLACK_APP_TOKEN` to the `.envrc` file.
+9. Still on the "Basic Information" page, locate the "Signing Secret" under the "App Credentials" section.
+This is your `SLACK_SIGNING_SECRET`.
+10. Add the `SLACK_SIGNING_SECRET` to the `.envrc` file.
+11. Now, navigate to the "OAuth & Permissions" page in the side menu.
+12. At the top of the "OAuth & Permissions" page, click "Install App to Workspace."
+This will generate your `SLACK_BOT_TOKEN`.
+13. After the installation process, you will be redirected to the "OAuth & Permissions" page again.
+Here, under the "Tokens for Your Workspace" section, you will find the "Bot User OAuth Token".
+This is your `SLACK_BOT_TOKEN`.
+16. Add the `SLACK_BOT_TOKEN` to the `.envrc` file.

+Remember to never commit your `.envrc` file to the repository as it contains sensitive information.

-## 4. Deploy the app
+## 4. Deploy the app locally

 1. Clone the repository: `git clone git@github.com:CogniQ/CogniQ.git`
 2. Navigate to the project directory: `cd CogniQ`
-3. Download NCCL nccl_2.18.1-1+cuda11.0_x86_64.
-This is required for the PyTorch Docker image.
-You can download it from https://developer.nvidia.com/nccl/nccl-download.
-Place the downloaded file in the `vendor` directory.
+3. Install the dependencies using `make deps`
+4. Source the .venv virtualenv: `source .venv/bin/activate`
+5. Use the `.envrc.example` file to create a `.envrc` file with your environment variables.
+6. Either source the `.envrc` file manually, or use [direnv](https://direnv.net/) to automatically source it.
+7. Run the app: `python main.py`
+8. Restart the app whenever you make changes to the code.

+## 4. Deploy the app using Dev Container (Optional)

+1. Clone the repository: `git clone git@github.com:CogniQ/CogniQ.git`
+2. Navigate to the project directory: `cd CogniQ`
-4. **Open the Repository in a Dev Container**: With the repository open in VS Code, press F1 and select the "Remote-Containers: Reopen in Container" command.
+3. Open the Repository in a Dev Container: With the repository open in VS Code, press F1 and select the "Remote-Containers: Reopen in Container" command.
 VS Code will start building the Docker container based on the specifications in the `.devcontainer/devcontainer.json` file in the repository.
 This may take some time when run for the first time.
+4. The remaining steps are from the dev container.
 5. Use the `.envrc.example` file to create a `.envrc` file with your environment variables.
-6. Either source the `.envrc` file manually, or use [direnv](https://direnv.net/) to automatically source it.
+6. `. .envrc`
 7. Run the app: `python main.py`
 8. Restart the app whenever you make changes to the code.